Docs

 service_unavailable, dependency_unavailableYes, with backoffSame as internal.
 These indicate transient upstream problems.

-Correlation id
+Request id

 See also